 In our years of service to the community, Helpmate has offered a variety of programs that focus on empowering victims of domestic violence.
 Understanding that each victim has a right to vision and shape his/ her own recovery, Helpmate's services are designed to meet the range of experiences of those we serve.
 Through each of the programs offered at Helpmate, clients are encouraged to design safety plans that fit their unique circumstances, and to recognize that they are the experts of their own situations of abuse.

-7 days a week, and in collaboration with United Way's 2-1-1 call service, victims of domestic violence can reach a dedicated line answered by Helpmate's Crisis Stabilization Program staff, trained volunteers and Helpmate advocates.
+7 days a week, and in collaboration with United Way's 2-1-1 call service, victims of domestic violence can reach a dedicated line answered by Helpmate staff and trained volunteer advocates.

 Victims of domestic violence receive free, confidential counseling from a team of licensed and license-eligible staff, volunteers, and interns trained to honor the unique situation of each individual client.

 Helpmate's trained Court Advocates and volunteers assist victims who pursue legal remedies to domestic violence in both civil and criminal court systems.
 Clients establish plans for personal safety, gain an understanding of their legal rights, and receive assistance navigating the court process.